-26 In other words, "Might not the loss enable hum to bear the loss?"
+26 In other words, "Might not the loss enable him to bear the loss?"

-27 This question appears to have come from a different interrogator.
+27 Ins question appears to have come from a different interrogator.
 In justice to the clear and intelligent evidence of Mr. Bradbury, we should observe that he was far from falling into the common error, that a generally high rate of wages can be untavourable to a Country.
-He set out by supposing that, with the assistance of English machinery and English superintendents, the labour of the French spinners might be as productive as that of the English spinners.
-Under such circumstances, if their wages could remain at one-half of English wages, he beheved that the French manutacturer could undersell the English manufacturer.
-Of the accuracy of this opinion under the possible, though highly improbable hypothesis in question, we entertain no doubt, though, from the tenour of the questions, it appears not to have met with the approbation of the Committee. over the English manufacturers in consequence of wages being lower in France?"-" Yes, I have read that."
+He set out by supposing that, with the assistance of English machinery and English superintendents, the labour of the French

-And then follows the question :---
+And then follows the question :-